Tips for surviving the holidays after divorce

 Nina Chen, Ph.D., CFLE, Human Development Specialist, University of Missouri Extension

-After a divorce, the holidays can be difficult, stressful and challenging for parents and children.
-The holidays may bring up some old memories that can make everyone feel hurt, sad, angry or disappointed.
-After a divorce, everyone in the family needs to make adjustments during the holidays.
+Everyone needs to make adjustments to cope with the changing family dynamics.
 Whether children will adjust well or not depends on how well parents adjust to their new roles and new holiday visitation schedules.
 In order to make the most of the holiday season for the children and themselves, both parents need to plan ahead to avoid scheduling conflicts, arguments or misunderstandings.

 Here are some suggestions to help establish lasting memories for your children and yourself: